 This is an army firing range around Tynham, just to the east of Lulworth Cove.
-It is only open at certain times
+It is only open at certain times.

 The range walks are open A) most weekends (they are closed about 6 weekends a year) and B) every day during school holidays (Christmas, Easter, Summer)

 Please check for latest information on access times on 01929 404819, or on the following websites which seem to change every year